Armaanjasim/IaC/README.md

   - `pip3 install awscli`
   - `pip3 install boto boto3`
   - To check everything is installed correctly use `aws --version`
-- Create a folder in `/etc/ansible` called `groups_vars` and within this folder create another one called `all` and then finally a yml file for the vault.
+- Create a folder in `/etc/ansible` called `group_vars` and within this folder create another one called `all` and then finally a yml file for the vault.
 Example of how to create a vault is `sudo ansible-vault create pass.yml`.
 The `pwd` command should then show you `/etc/ansible/group_vars/all/pass.yml`.
 - In this file we want to add the aws credentials
 ```
 aws_access_key: ACCESSKEY